 Ecotricity's Renewable Energy

-Ecotricity's energy mix is made up of offshore wind energy, onshore wind energy and a tiny portion from hydropower.
+Ecotricity's energy mix is made up of offshore wind energy, onshore wind energy, and a tiny portion from hydropower.

 To generate energy, Ecotricity own and operate 24 wind farms across the UK comprised of 74 wind turbines.
 This generates enough renewable electricity to power over 47,000 British homes per year.
 Plus they have four more wind farms in the works that could potentially power an additional 120,000 homes.

-Alongside wind power, Ecotricity have also begun generating solar power from their very own ‘sun park’, in Lincolnshire.
+Alongside wind energy, Ecotricity have also begun generating solar power from their very own ‘sun park’, in Lincolnshire.
 Fen Farm is an area of 5,000 solar panels that soak up the sun’s rays to generate electricity.
 Currently it can only power a few hundred homes with electricity, but they have additional sun farms planned which are set to boost this up to 7,000 households.

-Ecotricity also supply 12% of their gas from ‘green gas’, which is generated using by small suppliers who use a process known as anaerobic digestion - the breaking down of organic waste to create a renewable form of gas.
+Ecotricity also supplies 12% of their gas from ‘green gas’, which is generated using by small suppliers who use a process known as anaerobic digestion - the breaking down of organic waste to create a renewable form of gas.

 Compared with the other renewable energy suppliers in the UK, Ecotricity’s 12% portion of green gas is higher than the industry average of 10%.
-Currently only Green Energy UK can boast supplying 100% green gas.
+Currently, only Green Energy UK can boast supplying 100% green gas.